jordanofoster/ntu-obsidian-notes/ITEC20231 - Network Design & Admin/Lectures 20 - Ethics & Laws.md

 ## Who Watches the Watchers?

 As a sysadmin, who checks you?
-Companies need policies and procedures so that sysadmins know their limits and
+Companies need policies and procedures so that sysadmins know their limits and what to do in [difficult circumstances.](https://www.usenix.org/lisa/system-administrators-code-ethics) Misuse of information can be considered harassment